 Care managers wear many hats—from patient advocate to care-team collaborator, care-plan creator, and patient and family educator.
 With this dynamic, diverse job, there is no such thing as a “typical” day.
-As each day changes by the minute, care managers have to be as agile as the ever-changing human beings they care for.
+Care management success is achieved when care managers are as agile as the ever-changing human beings they care for.

 In a complex healthcare system, patients receive care from multiple providers, all of whom are considered specialists because they focus on delivering care in one key area.
 The care manager has the ultimate challenge—putting various aspects of care together to create a comprehensive vantage point with the patient at the center.
 To add to the intricacy of the job, care managers have to manage patients, as well as the unpredictability and constant change that comes with human nature.

 Part of the unpredictability challenge is the stage of change the patient is in when the care manager contacts them.
 For example, although the patient may know they have to stop smoking to become healthier, they may not be ready to commit to a behavior change to make that happen.
 Care managers must assess the stage of readiness and then guide the patient through the process until they are ready to commit to improving their health.

 This article discusses six key elements that empower care managers to advocate for patients, avoid common pitfalls and roadblocks, and ultimately ensure the patient receives the best care—how, when, and where they need it.
 While a day in the life of a care manager can take many twists and turns, foundational guidelines help care managers achieve care management success and put the patient first, no matter what unexpected changes and circumstances arise.